Matricial circular systems and random matrices: Introduction

-introduced in [8], which give the operatorial realization of asymptotic symmetric blocks.
-Each $\eta_{p,q}(u)$ has the standard circular distribution under both $\Psi_q$ and $\Psi_p$ provided the covariances of the summands are equal to one. \item This decomposition has its counterpart on the level of cyclic $R$-transforms.
-Namely, if $\eta=\eta_{p,q}(u)$, then in the case of unit covariances
+give the operatorial realization of asymptotic symmetric blocks [7].
+We will call them {\it symmetrized matricial circular operators}, in contrast to [7], where we used the name `matricial circular operators'.
+Each $\eta_{p,q}(u)$ has the standard circular distribution under both $\Psi_q$ and $\Psi_p$, provided the covariances of the summands are equal to one. \end{enumerate}

-by multilinearity of cyclic cumulants, which means that the cyclic $R$-transform of $\{\eta, \eta^*\}$ in the state $\Psi_q$ exhibits the linearization property with respect to the above decomposition and it agrees with the corresponding $R$-transform in that state. \item Similar formulas are obtained for the state $\Psi_p$, whereas the remaining cyclic $R$-transforms of the above operators (labelled by $p,q$), are identically equal to zero.
-This formalism allows us to show that the cyclic $R$-transforms of matricial $R$-circular systems become `Hermitian forms' in the corresponding arrays of non-commutative indeterminates. \end{enumerate} When speaking of only one matrix and one array of operators for some fixed $u$, we will omit $u$ in our notations, writing $Y(n)$, $S_{p,q}(n)$, $(\zeta_{p,q})$, etc.

-Voiculescu's asymptotic freeness result allowed him to show that a decomposition of square Gaussian random matrices (GRM) with i.i.d. complex entries into blocks leads to a natural decomposition of circular operators into a circular system, and that a similar connection holds for Hermitian Gaussian random matrices (HGRM) and semicircular systems [15] (see also [16]).
-Triangular random matrix models and the corresponding decompositions of circular operators and, more generally, DT-operators were found by Dykema and Haagerup [3,4].
-In our previous papers [6,8], we studied the asymptotics of symmetric blocks of certain independent random matrices.
-Here, we treat the case of arbitrary (rather than symmetric) blocks of square independent GRM.
-For that purpose, the matricial $R$-circular systems are introduced.
-Some implications concerning the triangular operator will be given in a forthcoming paper.

-In general, one of our main goals in [6,8] and in the present paper is to construct a unified system of operators describing the asymptotic *-distributions of a large class of random matrices, including their sums and products, which would not make it necessary to return to classical probability for a variety of random matrix models.
-We would also like to mention that the first operatorial treatment of the asymptotic distributions under the complete trace of GRM with non-identically distributed entries is due to Shlyakhtenko [12], who used free probability with operator-valued states for that purpose.
-This approach was generalized and developed in the analytic direction by Benaych-Georges [1].
+In general, one of our main goals in [6,7] and in the present paper is to construct a unified system of Hilbert space operators describing the asymptotic *-distributions of a large class of random matrices.
+One of the benefits is the construction of new random matrix models, like that for free Meixner laws [8], the idea which is continued in this paper.
+Namely, using matricial circular systems, we define operators whose distributions play the role of non-Hermitian counterparts of free Meixner distributions called {\it circular free Meixner distributions} and construct for them a random matrix model.
+Some implications concerning the triangular random matrix models studied by Dykema and Haagerup [3,4] will be given elsewhere.